 For as long as I can remember I always felt out of place.
 I felt different from everyone around me, I felt alone, and I could feel that I was missing something.
 I had a hard time (and still do) trusting people enough to genuinely connect with them.
 When a child, even an infant, is separated from the mother it can be a traumatic experience that stays with the child forever.
 Even though we cannot necessarily remember the event, the emotional experience can impact the way we bond with people.
 Some of us go through life with grief and anxiety that is often not recognized by anyone.
 Attachment and bonding is difficult because even though we yearn to be loved we are afraid to be hurt again.

 In my teens I had anger problems, and tended to get in trouble.
-I felt lost, and I felt out of control of my own life.
+My anger became almost uncontrollably at times and it’s what caused my behaviour to spiral.
+If you’re reading this and it’s sounding all too familiar, you might want to look at this to see if it could help you.
+The earlier you learn to deal with your anger, the better.
+I also felt lost, and I felt out of control of my own life.
 I had a low self-esteem and was not motivated to do much with my life.
 It was frustrating, because until I was in my late teens/early 20’s I did not realize why I felt all of these things.
 I just felt like there was something wrong with me.

 After I found my birthmother, I became a member of the American Adoption Congress (AAC).
 Finding her made me realize that I wanted to get involved in the adoption community so I could use my own experiences to help other people.
 I wish everyone could have the opportunity to do what I did.
 In November of 2012 I became a volunteer Pennsylvania Representative for the American Adoption Congress, and I recently attended my first AAC conference.